angelleye/paypal-wp-button-manager/README.txt

 9. Follow the steps to create the type of button you are looking to create.
 10. Place the button on Pages / Posts using shortcodes or the blocks.

-For Donation Buttons
-1. Visit https://www.paypal.com/donate/buttons and create button
-2. Copy hosted_button_id or business
-3. Click the PayPal Buttons tab in your WordPress admin panel.
-4. Click Add PayPal Button to open the button creation interface.
-5. Choose Donation from Button Type
-6. Add the copied value in Button ID field
-7. Place the button on Pages / Posts using shortcodes or the blocks.

 == Screenshots ==

 1. Manage PayPal buttons in the WordPress admin panel.